Chart Color Schemes

 Gidgegannup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gidgegannup's dwelling structure, as per the latest Census, consisted of 98.7% houses and 1.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 89.1% houses and 10.9% other dwellings.
-Home ownership in Gidgegannup stood at 38.6%, with the rest being mortgaged (54.5%) or rented (6.9%).
+In Gidgegannup, as per the latest Census, 98.7% of dwellings were houses, with the remaining 1.3% comprising semi-detached, apartments, and other dwellings.
+This compares to Perth metro's figures of 89.1% houses and 10.9% other dwellings.
+Home ownership in Gidgegannup stood at 38.6%, with mortgaged dwellings at 54.5% and rented ones at 6.9%.
 The median monthly mortgage repayment was $2,300, higher than Perth metro's average of $1,842.
-Median weekly rent in Gidgegannup was $350, slightly above Perth metro's $340.
-Nationally, Gidgegannup's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Median weekly rent in Gidgegannup was $350, compared to Perth metro's $340.
+Nationally, Gidgegannup's mortgage repayments were higher at $2,300 versus Australia's average of $1,863, while rents were lower at $350 against the national figure of $375.

 Frequently Asked Questions - Housing